 Screwed to the wall and supported by legs made of 2×4’s, installation of these shipping crates turned nesting boxes took 15 minutes!
 The most time consuming part was cutting the hole in the exterior wall.

-The exterior hole for my coop was cut in four sections, to help maintain the structural integrity of the wall and make the construction of secure doors a little easier:
+The exterior hole for my coop was cut in four sections rather than one large hole, to help maintain the structural integrity of the wall and make the construction of secure doors a little easier:

 With a bot of sanding and paint on the newly cut edges, and fitted with doors and latches, the new reach-through nesting boxes were ready to open for business!